How will this be measured?

-- A developed understanding of the methods and knowledge of mathematicians at an age appropriate level.
+A knowledge of various musical styles and traditions at an age appropriate level.

-- A progression of knowledge in singing, listening, composing, musicianship (KS1) and performing (KS2) with appropriate vocabulary which supports and extends understanding.
+A progression of knowledge in singing, listening, composing, musicianship (KS1) and performing (KS2) with appropriate vocabulary which supports and extends understanding.

-- Confidence in discussing mathematics, their own work and identifying their own strengths and areas for development.
+Confidence in discussing music, their own work and identifying their own strengths and areas for development.

-- An engaging Maths curriculum which develops a range of mathematical knowledge.
+A varied and engaging curriculum which develops a range of musical knowledge.

-- Clear progression of Maths knowledge in line with expectations set out in the progression grids.
+Clear progression of knowledge in line with expectations set out in the progression grids.

-- That pupils, over time, develop a range of knowledge and techniques across all of the areas of the music curriculum: singing, listening, composing, KS1 musicianship and KS2 performing.
+That pupils, over time, develop a range of knowledge across all of the areas of the music curriculum: singing, listening, composing, KS1 musicianship and KS2 performing.

 The subject leader will:

-- Provide ongoing CPD support based on the outcomes of subject monitoring to ensure that the impact of the Maths curriculum is wide reaching and positive.
+Provide ongoing CPD support based on the outcomes of subject monitoring to ensure that the impact of the curriculum is wide reaching and positive.